Military history of the Three Kingdoms: Yuan Shao, Shang, Xi, and Tan

 Yuan Shao grew to be a handsome young man and a popular leader among his peers in Luoyang.
 At some point, he and Cao Cao raided a wedding, but after Cao Cao kidnapped the bride, he directed the pursuers to Shao.
 In the late 160s, Shao, then in his 20s, aided the reformist faction in escaping persecution by the eunuchs.
 After that he received appointment as a county magistrate in Dong Commandery.
 He then left office for six years to mourn the death of his adoptive mother and father.
-Upon returning to Luoyang, Shao entered the service of the Imperial Censorate, and rose through the ranks until he became a colonel in the imperial corps of the Western Garden by 188.
+Upon returning to Luoyang, Shao entered the service of the Imperial Censorate, and rose through the ranks until he became a colonel in the Army of the Western Garden by 188.

 Following the death of Emperor Ling of Han in 189, Yuan Shao urged He Jin to destroy the eunuchs.
 When He Jin was killed, Shao led a massacre of the eunuchs.
 After Dong Zhuo came to power, Shao fled east and formed a coalition army to embark on a Campaign against Dong Zhuo.
 Based in Suanzao in Chenliu Commandery, the coalition army met with little success throughout 190, so in 191 Shao took over Ji Province from Han Fu.
 When the coalition dissolved, Shao sent men against Yuan Shu's officer Sun Jian in Yingchuan Commandery.
 Gongsun Zan attacked Shao but was defeated at Jie Bridge between Julu and Qinghe commanderies.
 Shao set his capital at the city of Ye (Hebei) in Wei Commandery.
 In 193 Shao attacked the Black Mountain bandits and forced them into hiding.
 In 195, Zang Hong rebelled against Shao but was defeated and sentenced to death.
 Shao's follower Chen Rong criticized him of dishonorable conduct and was executed as well.
 With the support of the Wuhuan, he made the final attack on Gongsun Zan in 198 and eliminated him the beginning of next year.
 In 199 Shao became hostile to Cao Cao and moved against him.
 His army moved too slow however and in early winter of 200, Cao Cao destroyed two of his supply trains at the Battle of Guandu.
 His army scattered and fled.
 Shao became ill and died in 202.
 He was succeeded by his son Yuan Shang.